-Tender, juicy, mouthwatering BBQ baby back ribs.
+Tender, juicy, mouthwatering Oven Baked Ribs.
 You love ’em, right?
 Yeah, me too!
-With this easy recipe, we can make the most delicious baby back ribs, just like the kind we’d get from our favorite BBQ joint or restaurant.
-And we don’t need any special equipment or smokers or anything like that.
-We’ll make the whole recipe right in our oven, and then finish them off under the broiler for a few minutes for perfection.
-You’re gonna love this recipe!
+With this easy recipe, we can make the most delicious, tender ribs, just like the kind we’d get from our favorite BBQ joint or restaurant.

-Why I Love This Recipe
+Why Do I Love This Recipe?

 - Standard oven with broiler